 Change your API Key.
 Do this even if you don't use it for your applications.
 If someone has had access to your credentials, they may have had a peek at your API Key.
 This might be enough for them to mess around.
 Changing it is actually very easy and might save you a lot of trouble.
 You just need to press one button.

-Change the password for your account and make sure that the contact email is set for your address (in case the hacker has changed this).
+Change the password for your account.
+Make sure that the contact email is set for your address (in case the hacker has changed this).
 It would be wise to change the password to your mailbox as this might be one of the ways that someone has gained access to your account in the first place.
 Changing the password to your website's CMS will not hurt either.
 If you have similar or the same passwords that you use for many logins, you should probably change it everywhere.
 If one account is hacked, others may be compromised as well.
-At this point you should take no further risks and do whatever it takes to keep things safe.
+At this point, you should take no further risks and do whatever it takes to keep things safe.

 - Mining of lists looking for potential accounts